Table of Contents[Hide][Show]

 Another great way to incorporate more visuals is by injecting them right into your page layout as part of a grid of content.
 By using the Mai Post or Mai Term Grid blocks, a built-in standar feature of Mai Theme 2.0, you can show a grid of posts, pages, and more anywhere you would like feature content you think your visitors might be interested in and add visual interest.
 Here’s a grid of latest posts in a slider from the BizBudding homepage.

-Banners are another great way to capture the eye and add visual cohesiveness.
-You could use a consistent banner image for all pages/posts or different images based on the content’s topic.
+Page headers or banners are another great way to capture the eye and add visual cohesiveness.
+You could use a consistent page header image for all pages/posts or different images based on the content’s topic.

 In Mai Theme, you can quickly and easily set a default banner image or background color for your banner area.
-More features for customizing the banner area include: overlay styling, inner box styling, adjustable height setting, content width and alignment, text alignment, and the ability to disable the banner on individual posts or globally by post type or taxonomy.
-You can even enable a setting to use the featured image as the banner image on posts/pages.
+More things you can do to customize your page headers include adding overlay and opacity styling, adjusting the height, and the ability to disable page headers on individual posts or globally by post type or taxonomy.
+You can even enable a setting to use the featured image as the page header image on posts/pages.
 There are a lot of layout options and customization ability.
 You really need to see all the settings in action to get a good idea, so check out the below video where Mike walks through setting up a page header and more.

 Ever notice a lot of well-established bloggers have specific areas to showcase their favorite stuff?
 This could be especially useful if you are using affiliate revenue to monetize your site, however, with Mai Favorites you can display collections of whatever you want—affiliate products, your own products/our-services, recommendations, etc. Mai Favorites allows you to add a link, featured image, short description, and a button link to learn more or buy.
 Check out The Paleo Mom’s Recommended page and the video below for examples of what your favorites could look like.

 3. Use Clear Navigation